erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Update a Server

-Perform updates to the attributes of a server.
+Performs updates to the attributes of a server.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|